Madison-Cassley/Madison-Cassley/README.md

 ### Hi there 👋
-- 🔭 I am currently a Computer Science Student
+- 🔭 I am currently a Computer Science Student graduating in 2026
 - 😄 Pronouns: She/Her